'Nominations are already flooding in and I encourage every business to promote the awards and ask their loyal customers to get nominating'

-The Melton BID Business Awards (MBBA) will celebrate and honour the outstanding achievements of business owners and employees in the town.
+The Melton BID Business Awards (MBBA) will celebrate and honour the outstanding achievements of business owners and employees in the borough.

 Businesses can nominate themselves or be nominated by the public via a single online form.